virajbhartiya/RecallOS/README.md

 ### Extension not capturing
 - Check extension is enabled
 - Verify API endpoint is correct
-- Check wallet address is set
+- Check authentication token is set
 - Look for errors in browser console
 - Ensure content is > 50 characters

 ### Search returns no results
 - Verify user has memories stored
-- Check wallet address matches
+- Check authentication token is valid
 - Ensure embeddings were generated
 - Review API logs for errors
 - Try different search query

-### Blockchain transaction failed
+### Authentication failed
-- Check user has sufficient gas deposit
+- Verify email and password are correct
-- Verify relayer is authorized
+- Check JWT_SECRET is set in API environment
-- Check Sepolia network status
+- Ensure cookies are enabled in browser
-- Review transaction on Etherscan
+- Check CORS configuration allows your origin
-- Retry failed transaction via UI
+- Review API logs for authentication errors

 ### AI processing slow
 - Gemini API may be rate-limited